rjNemo/screen_recorder/README.md

 - [Electron](https://www.electronjs.org/) - Build cross-platform desktop apps with JavaScript, HTML, and CSS
 - [Node.js®](https://nodejs.org/) - JavaScript runtime built on Chrome's V8 JavaScript engine
-- [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/rjNemo/screen_recorder/tags).

 ## Authors

 - **Ruidy Nemausat** - _Initial work_

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/rjNemo/screen_recorder/contributors) who participated in this project.

 ## License